rachedhedia/trusted-self-signed-certificate-generator/README.md

 __Note : this repository is based on https://github.com/dakshshah96/local-cert-generator/ work.
 I've simply wrapped it in a docker image and created a script to launch it to make it easier to use, all props to him !__

+This has been tested with Chrome version 74.0.3729.131, and it works properly

 ## 1 - Prepare the certificates
 The only prerequesite is to have docker installed on your machine.